Modeling Innovation Ecosystem Dynamics through Interacting Reinforced Bernoulli Processes: A dynamic framework for innovation success across categories

-Moreover, we recall that, according to the Perron-Frobenius theory, the components of the vector $\vu$ are all different from zero and with the same sign and, in graph theory, they correspond to the relative eigenvector centrality scores (with respect to $\Gamma^\top$).
-The eigenvector centrality is a measure of the importance of a node in a graph with respect to its out-links (if it is computed for the adjacency matrix) or its in-links (if it is computed for the transpose of the adjacency matrix).
+We recall that -- according to the Perron-Frobenius theory -- the components of the vector $\vu$ are all different from zero and with the same sign and, in graph theory, they correspond to the relative eigenvector centrality scores (with respect to $\Gamma^\top$). \footnote{The eigenvector centrality is a measure of the importance of a node in a graph with respect to its out-links (if it is computed for the adjacency matrix) or its in-links (if it is computed for the transpose of the adjacency matrix).
 A high eigenvector centrality score means that the node points to, or respectively is pointed to by, many nodes with high scores.
-In the above theorems $\vu$ is the vector of the relative eigenvector centrality scores with respect to $ \Gamma^\top$ and, hence, by \eqref{eq-model}, a high value of $u_h$ means that the probability of having a success for process $h$ depends on the number of past successes observed in many processes who themselves have high scores. \\
+In the above theorems, $\vu$ is the vector of the relative eigenvector centrality scores with respect to $\Gamma^\top$ and, hence, by \eqref{eq-model}, a high value of $u_h$ means that the probability of having a success for process $h$ depends on the number of past successes observed in many processes that themselves have high scores.}.
+Hence, the quantity $u_h$ is a (relative) measure of how strongly category $h$ is exposed to successes coming from categories that are themselves central in the system of technological interdependencies, consistently with the idea that technological position and network linkages shape both spillovers and subsequent innovative outcomes \citep{jaffe1989characterizing, taalbi2020evolution}.\\ This result implies that \begin{itemize} \item in the case $\gamma^*<1$ (that is when $\vone^\top \Gamma\neq \vone^\top$) the probability of observing a success converges almost surely toward zero, i.e. successful innovations continue to occur, but they become progressively rarer relative to the number of patent opportunities observed in the system and this convergence happens sublinearly at the same rate $1/t^{(1-\gamma^*)}$ for every process (category) $h$; \item in the case $\gamma^*=1$ (that is when $\vone^\top \Gamma=\vone^\top$) the probability of observing a success in process $h$ converges almost surely to a finite strictly positive random limit, which is the same for each process (note that in this case $\vu$ is, up to a multiplicative non-zero constant, equal to the vector $\vone$); in other words, at the steady state, the probability of having a success in a process is the same for each process of the system.
+Economically, this means that cross-category reinforcement is strong enough to prevent the long-run success probability from vanishing. \end{itemize}

-The uncertainty—or volatility—of the innovation process within technological domains, with higher variance often associated with emerging or rapidly evolving fields, has been a subject of debate \citep{jalonen2011uncertainty, jalonen2012uncertainty, allen2013complexity}.
-Specifically, understanding the nature of uncertainty during the innovation process is particularly helpful to clarify how evolving technologies shape capability development within ecosystems, reinforcing or constraining firms' ability to transform skills into core competencies \citep{leonard1992core, o2008major, teece2016uncertainty}.
-In this context, Theorem~\ref{th-P} offers valuable insights.
-Indeed, we obtain the following corollary.